 What if I said coffee isn’t the only thing to boost your energy?
-These top 3 factors incorporate your emotional, mental, and physical well-being, proven to be most efficient on how to increase productivity at work and in your everyday!
-Let’s see it.
+These top 3 factors incorporate your emotional, mental, and physical well-being, proven to be the most effective on how to increase productivity at work and in your everyday!
+Let’s see them.

-As we grow up, we learn about purpose, drive, and positive atmospheres.
+As we grow, we learn about purpose, drive, and positive atmospheres.
 We learn ways to be healthy and set standards.
 But sometimes we lose sight of these factors as we become more involved with our jobs.
 Sound familiar?

-So, how to increase productivity in the workplace.
+How to increase productivity in the workplace means making small changes toward your purpose, drive, and positive atmosphere.
 I want you to start with 3 main factors that integrate your emotional, mental, and physical health.
 I’m not going to bombard you with 100 tips because that’s too much information!
 Our brains absorb more with less.

 Focus on one of the top three and see if it makes a positive change for you.
 If you’ve accomplished those and want more, there are a few extra tricks below.